select2/select2/docs/pages/10.placeholders/docs.md

 });
 ```

+> [!IMPORTANT]
->>>>> **When multiple selections are allowed**, the placeholder will be displayed using the `placeholder` attribute on the search box.
+> **When multiple selections are allowed**, the placeholder will be displayed using the `placeholder` attribute on the search box.
 You can customize the display of this placeholder using CSS, as explained in the following Stack Overflow answer: [Change an input's HTML5 placeholder color with CSS](http://stackoverflow.com/q/2610497/359284).

 ## Placeholders in legacy Internet Explorer versions